Biblical Spiritual Disciplines

 Many of these practices often involve the quest to empty the mind of all thought so that humans can then “experience” the one above all thought.
 “Seeking the silence,” “breath prayers,” repeating single words or sentences mantra-style, are claimed to cause the soul to connect with the divine.
-But these practices are subtle forms of spiritualism which the Bible warns against (Deuteronomy 18:10, 11; Leviticus 20:6,27).
+But these practices are subtle forms of spiritualism which the Bible warns against because it leads to direct contact with demons (Deuteronomy 18:10, 11; Leviticus 20:6,27).

 For more on Spiritual Formation, check: https://bibleask.org/is-meditation-or-clearing-the-mind-exercises-ok-for-christians/

 In His service,